eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 :session: Session structure previously initialized.
 :buffer: Memory block where the messages will be storaged.
 :size: Buffer size.
-:history: History used for the reliable connection.
+:history: History used for reliable connection.
-          The buffer will be splited into smaller buffers using this value.
+          The buffer will be split into smaller buffers using this value.
           The history must be a power of two.

 ------